 2005 is the year the first “Block” wines are produced.
 Produced from carefully selected parcels of the best dry grown, old vine fruit, Block 1 Riesling, Block 8 Chardonnay, Block 9 Shiraz and Block 5 Cabernet Sauvignon, our Block wines are created to showcase the quality of the fruit.

-Today Forest Hill is a 5* Halliday winery and our continuing mission is to make individual wines of the highest calibre with distinctive regional character while being mindful of our custodial responsiblities towards the property.
+Today, Forest Hill Vineyard is family owned and run, holding a 5 red star Halliday winery rating.
+Our continuing mission is to make individual wines of the highest calibre with distinctive regional character while being mindful of our custodial responsiblities towards the property.